Femchengdu/would-you-rather-/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## Would You Rather Redux Project

-After downloading this project from github, run
+After downloading this project from github run

 ### `yarn`

-from inside the root file to install the project dependencies.
+from inside the root folder to install the project dependencies.

 After which you can run